dd9jn/rfc4880bis/crypto-refresh.md

 - One-octet hash algorithm.

-- A scalar octet count for following hashed subpacket data.
+- A scalar octet count for the following hashed subpacket data.
   For a v4 signature, this is a two-octet field.
   For a v5 signature, this is a four-octet field.
   Note that this is the length in octets of all of the hashed subpackets; a pointer incremented by this number will skip over the hashed subpackets.